Vincent-Fuecks/IWP/README.md

 - [ ] Add Static Website
 - [ ] Add form for user Input
 - [ ] Add Backend with a Storage
+- [ ] Use Typescript and React for the frontend